Ahmed0093/MVPApp/README.md

 Coverage Report will be found in folder with name reports in build directorty. in coverage folder open the index.html file to see the report.

-ALso a sonar task to run the sonarqube with test coverage analysis.
+ALso adding SonarQube with Sonar task to run the sonarqube with test coverage analysis. from gradle also sonarqube task .

 ### TO DO

--Adding SonarQube.

 -Adding Scripts to automate build and Report generation.